Ahmadayed22/eCommerce-/README.md

 🛍️ E-commerce Application

+📦 Overview

+The Ayed E-Commerce Platform is a robust, scalable, and modular web application designed to deliver core e-commerce functionality, including user authentication, product catalog browsing, cart and wishlist management, and order history tracking.

+This project is built using React 19, Redux Toolkit, and TypeScript, following clean code principles, separation of concerns, and modern frontend best practices.
+With its component-based architecture, persistent state management, and extensible routing structure, the platform is developer-friendly and ready for future enhancements.

+The application is ideal for developers looking to build upon a solid frontend foundation or integrate it with a backend for full-stack deployment.

 📌 Application Purpose
 The Ayed E-commerce application is a full-featured online shopping platform that allows users to: